Also have a look at our list of student partners.

-We also provide funding and supports for college based researchers to assist in the development, protection and transfer of technologies into industry via licensing or spin-out companies.
+We also provide funding and supports for college based researchers to assist in the development, protection and transfer of technologies into the industry via licensing or spin-out companies.

 SIU is a knowledge- and service organisation with the mission of promoting and facilitating cooperation, standardisation, mobility, and the overcoming of cultural barriers to communication and exchange within the realm of education on an international level.